 5. Preheat the Cafetière

 Pour hot water into the cafetière to preheat it.
 The water temperature helps maintain the brewing temperature and prevents heat loss during the brewing process.
+Patience, young grasshopper.
 Allow the hot water to sit in the cafetière for a minute, then discard it.

 6. Add Coffee and Water

-Place the desired amount of ground coffee into the preheated cafetière.
+Place the ground coffee into the preheated cafetière.
 Slowly pour hot water over the coffee grounds, ensuring all the grounds are saturated.
 Use a circular motion to fully immerse the coffee.
 Be mindful of the coffee-to-water ratio to achieve a balanced extraction.
+Don't worry, though.
+It takes plenty of practice to get your timing and motion right, so don't be put off it isn't bang on as your brew will still taste decent.

 7. Start the Brewing Process

 Attach the plunger to the cafetière, but don't plunge it down yet.
 Start the timer and let the coffee brew for about 4 minutes.
-This duration allows for optimal flavour extraction.
+Again, this brew time is based on my personal preference so feel free to tweak it.
 During this time, the coffee grounds release their flavours and oils into the water.

 8. Plunge and Pour

+Now, for the exciting part.
 Once the brewing time is complete, slowly press the plunger down.
-Apply gentle and consistent pressure to avoid splashing or agitating the coffee grounds.
-Plunging too quickly can result in over-extraction.
-Once the plunger is fully pressed, pour the brewed coffee into your favourite mug or carafe and indulge in some delicious coffee.
-We’re sure it’s soon to become one of your favourite brew methods.
+Apply gentle and consistent pressure and avoid plunging too quickly as it can result in over-extraction and potential third-degree burns.
+Once the plunger is fully pressed, pour the brewed coffee into your favourite mug or carafe and enjoy.
+I can almost guarantee that it'll become one of your favourite brew methods.

-Brewing coffee using cafetières or French presses is a simple yet rewarding process that delivers robust flavours and a full-bodied experience.
-By following these step-by-step instructions and selecting the best type of coffee beans for a cafetière, you can master the art of cafetière brewing and enjoy delicious cups of coffee to your personal taste.
-You can also enjoy a cold brew using your cafetière using the same process and grams of coffee – just leave it to cool for 14-16 hours at room temperature, plunge and strain it into a vessel, and pop it in the fridge.
+You can also enjoy a cold brew using your French Press using the same process and grams of coffee— just leave it to cool for 14-16 hours at room temperature or stick it in the fridge, plunge and strain it into a vessel, and pop it in the fridge.